-In case the "Individual Partial record" mechanism is enabled, the Table 5.2.3.2.3.1 is not applicable.
+In case the "Individual Partial record" mechanism is enabled, the Table 5.2.3.2.3.1 is not applicable, as specified in clause 5.2.3.2.2.

 5.2.3.2.4 Triggers for CHF CDR closure

 When the CHF receives Charging Data Request[Termination], the charging information shall be added in the PDU session charging CHF CDR and the CDR shall be closed.